celiasmith/syde556-f24/README.md

  * Do not copy any code from other students or online sources.
 You are expected to write your own code from scratch for this course.
  * Each student must write their own code and submit their own assignment.
- * Assignments are due _at Midnight_.
+ * Assignments are due _at 11:59pm EST_.
 The late penalty is one mark per day it is late.
 You may be at most seven days late.
  * **Please read and follow the instructions regarding submission posted on the front page of each assignment.**

 ### Assignment 1 ― due Oct 2, 2023